 IPM and Health & Safety Resources

 The American Institute for Conservation of Historic and Artistic Works (AIC) and the Society for the Preservation of Natural History Collections (SPNHC) have joined forces in publishing Health and Safety for Museum Professionals.
 Available from University Products, the book contains useful information on pesticide hazards.

-We are always interested in adding images of museum pests, throughout the site.
-If you have any you are willing to share, please let us know at email@example.com.
+The MuseumPests Image Library is always interested in adding images of pests, damage to museum collections as well as IPM activities in progress.
+If you have any you are willing to share, please submit them via our image submissions page.